sikt-no/sds-komponentbibliotek/README.md

 ### Stylesheets & custom markup

-If you are not able to use the React components, for example if you are using Vue, Angular, Svelte or even PHP 😱.
-You can still benefit by using the stylesheets and building your own markup and components.
+If you are not able to use the React components, for example if you are using Vue, Angular, Svelte, htmx or even PHP 😱.
+You can still benefit by using the stylesheets and building your own markup and functionality based on the components CSS class names.

 Import stylesheet: